 It is a refreshing course the BBA is on.
 Rodgers is fortunate to have gotten the full support of the vast majority of the primary power brokers in the sport, and as a result, national baseball is being galvanized.
 Officiating is a key component.
 The skills department is not a problem for the national baseball program.
 Throughout the areas where the sport is prominent, there are coaches/trainers properly qualified to work with the youngsters.

 All and sundry must, however, become acquainted with exactly how the game is to be played.
 This is essential because it would be advantageous to our teams when they compete regionally and internationally.
 Thus, upscale umpiring is a significant aspect of the national development structure.

 Perhaps the next major development plank for the BBA would be a massive outreach program.
 The suggestion here is that Rodgers should appoint a talent search team to explore all of the communities of the country, even those where the sport is not being played.
 In those instances, baseball should be introduced.

-The present baseball trend is exciting, but Rodgers and his associates still have a bit of a journey ahead of them, to get the sport back to where it once was, some 40 years ago.
+The present baseball trend is exciting, but Rodgers and his associates still have a bit of a journey ahead of them to get the sport back to where it once was, some 40 years ago, with over 20 professional players at one time, inclusive of the major leaguers.
 Presently, The Bahamas is not represented in Major League Baseball (MLB).

 I extend continued best wishes to Rodgers, Rutherford and the rest of the baseball stalwarts as they seek to attain new heights.

-• To respond to this column, kindly contact Fred Sturrup at e-mail address firstname.lastname@example.org or on WhatsApp at (242) 727-6363.
+• To respond to this column, interested persons are asked to kindly contact Fred Sturrup at e-mail address firstname.lastname@example.org, or on WhatsApp at (242) 727-6363.

 Latest posts by Fred Sturupp (see all)